 7. Keep a conference call and play the game

 This is hardly a fix.
 A workaround more like.
 If all your friends are in the same country – you can try having a conference call in the background while running the game.
-Though not the ideal situation, it still gets the job done.
-Some devices don’t support parallel mobile data access when a call is on-going, we recommend using mobile from another SIM Card or using WiFi.
+Even if they are from a different country or you play with your own squad, you can make a group call on Google hangouts or Discord (actually, more battery-friendly) and play.
+Though not the ideal situation, it doesn’t help in talking with new players, it still gets the job done.
+In case you have ay internet calling issues, you can connect the call from laptop while playing on your phone.

 As we’ve found out, the first five methods should fix your mic issue.
 We do not really recommend the last two methods – but hey, last resorts!.
 Anyway, that is all we have for this time – we will be sure to add any new fixes should we find any.
 As always, do let us know in the comments below if any of the methods have worked for you, and if you have a different method that you want to share with our audience.
 Good luck with the game – hope you find all the guns you are looking for.
 And until the next time, peace.